Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 You always want to narrow your use of `lib.mkForce` as much as possible to protect against this common mistake.
 {/blurb}

 The default priority is `100` and **lower** numeric values actually represent **higher** priority.
-In other words, a NixOS configuration setting with a priority of `50` takes precedence over a NixOS configuration setting with a priority of 100.
+In other words, an option definition with a priority of `50` takes precedence over an option definition with a priority of `100`.

-Yes, the NixOS module system confusingly uses lower numbers to indicate higher priorities, but in practice nobody uses explicit numeric priorities.
-Instead, people use derived utilities like `lib.mkForce` or `lib.mkDefault` which select the appropriate numeric priority for you.
+Yes, the NixOS module system confusingly uses lower numbers to indicate higher priorities, but in practice you will rarely see explicit numeric priorities.
+Instead, people tend to use derived utilities like `lib.mkForce` or `lib.mkDefault` which select the appropriate numeric priority for you.

 In extreme cases you might still need to specify an explicit numeric priority.
-The most common example is when one of your dependencies already set an option using `lib.mkForce` and you need to override *that*.
+The most common example is when one of your dependencies already define an option using `lib.mkForce` and you need to override *that*.
 In that scenario you could use `lib.mkOverride 49`, which would take precedence over `lib.mkForce`

 ```nix
 { lib, ... }: